tombenke/kickoff/docs/documentation.md

             default: anonymous

 You can add as many parameters as you need, using the same names you put into the mustache templates.

+##  Load the context data from YAML file instead of querying

+Let's suppose, you create a `new_app` executing the following command:

+    $ kickoff -s tombenke/ncli-archetype -d new_app
+    ?
+The name of the application: new_app
+    ?
+The full name of the author of the application: Tamás Benke ?
+The email address of the author: tombenke@gmail.com ?
+The github account (username) of the author: tombenke

+You can achive the same result, if you create a YAML file (for example: `desc.yml`), with the following content:

+    appname: new_app
+    author_full_name: Tamás Benke
+    author_email: tombenke@gmail.com
+    author_github_account: tombenke

+With the `-a, --data-file` argument, you can load the context data in the YAML format file instead of using the interactive inquery via the console, so execute the next command:

+    $ kickoff -a ncli.yml -s tombenke/ncli-archetype -d new_app

+The result will be something similar to this:

+    You are generating a JavaScript project, which is  using node.js, and running as a command-line application.

+    Loading data from ncli.yml instead of querying...

+    Next steps:

+     - Install the npm modules required by the newly generated application:

+        cd <dest-folder>
+        npm install

+This method can be used, if the volume of the context data is big, and/or it has a complex structure (nested arrays and objects, etc.).